Eligibility for Student Housing

 Length of Time in Housing

-In general, student housing is limited to the length of the degree program.
+In general, student housing is offered for a minimum of one semester (fall or spring) and is limited to the length of the degree program.
+Short-term housing is not available through Columbia Residential.

 Master’s students in the Graduate School of Arts and Sciences are limited to one year in student housing, starting from first date of registration.
 Students in certain programs may be eligible for an additional semester with approval from the school.